First Sunday in Lent | Mark 1:9-15

 Welcome to the wilderness experience.
 This one is not about campfires and marshmallows.
-This one is about being dead alone in the dark, sand in all the cracks, wondering what is making that sound in the distance and whether it knows we are here—yet.
+This one is about being alone in the dark, sand in all the cracks, wondering what is making that sound in the distance and whether it knows we are here—yet.

 Maybe Jesus went off into the wilderness for a personal retreat before engaging in public teaching.
 Everyone starting a daunting task needs some preparation time.
-Anyone heading on a journey that leads to rejection and crucifixion, well, all the more so.
+Anyone heading out on a journey that leads to rejection and crucifixion, well, all the more so.
 One can imagine Jesus being driven by the Spirit, his own Spirit, the deep quiet voice within him, out to a place where he could be alone.

 We get thrown into the desert that we carry within us.